-(CNN) -- Here's an in-depth look at the life of civil rights activist and clergyman Jesse Jackson.
+(CNN) -- Here's a look at the life of civil rights activist and clergyman Jesse Jackson.

 Personal: Birth date: October 8, 1941